revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Unix_Interview_Ques.md

 ---

-31. Imagine Henry wants to be the owner of the two files, "test1" and "test2" in Linux then what he has to do?
+31.Imagine Henry wants to be the owner of the two files, "test1" and "test2" in Linux then what he has to do?

 ![Simple](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)